Bachelor of Arts

 Further experiments need to be done to expand the substrate scope, improve the yield of certain substrates and reveal more mechanistic details.

 Zhu, Yingchuan, "Aerobic, copper catalyzed phenol methylation via the Chan-Lam coupling reaction" (2017).
-Theses, Dissertations, and Projects.
-1872.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download